 At this point, having just hit fifty, I was on the verge of giving up.
 Financially, we did not need the extra income, although we knew some more holiday money would be great.
 But I did not relish the thought of never working again.

 I decided to take one more chance and try something I’d never done before.
-According to articles around the web, trading was becoming popular among people like me – people looking for a hobby, with the bonus of some extra money.
+According to articles around the web, trading online was becoming popular among people like me – people looking for a hobby, with the bonus of some extra money.
 I started off by trying day trading, but gave up pretty quickly.
 It did not have the allure I’d hoped for.
 But I did not give up, and did more research to find out if trading really was for me.
 And then I heard a story of a friend of a friend who had started trading foreign exchange (Forex) as a hobby.

 I had only a basic understanding of how Forex works, but I’d always been interested in economics and knew I was a quick learner.
 I decided to look into it.